Make Candy Sculptures with an Expert Craftsperson (2.5hrs)

 (includes tax and material fee)

-※Guests under 12 can accompany a parent or guardian on the studio and temple visit (without rakugan making) for free.
+※ Guests under 12 can accompany a parent or guardian on the workshop visit (without rakugan making) for free.